-Information on the condition of roads in England, as well as other aspects of highways maintenance for year ending March 2018.
+Information on the condition of roads in England, as well as other aspects of highways maintenance to March 2019.

-The data comes from multiple sources including Highways England, Local Authorities, and the Ministry for Housing, Communities and Local Government.
+The data comes from multiple sources including Highways England and Local Authorities.
 Some data from local authorities form part of the Single Data List, making the provision of data a mandatory requirement.

-In the financial year ending March 2018, local authorities reported that:
+In the period ending March 2019, local authorities reported that:

 - 3% of the local their ‘A’ road network

 - 6% of their ‘B’ and ‘C’ road network